 print(f"Mean CV Accuracy: {scores.mean():.2f}")

-Another challenge I faced was dealing with imbalanced datasets, which are common in banking.
-For instance, in fraud detection, the number of fraudulent transactions is often much smaller than the number of legitimate ones.
-To address this, I’ve used techniques like stratified cross-validation, which ensures each fold in the validation process maintains the same class distribution as the original dataset.
+Another common challenge is imbalanced datasets, which are typical in banking.
+In fraud detection, the number of fraudulent transactions is much smaller than legitimate ones.
+To address this, use stratified cross validation to maintain class distribution in each fold:

 from sklearn.model_selection import StratifiedKFold